-Now that the basic outline of your bed is ready, you have to devote some thought into making it stronger.
+Now that the basic outline of your bed is ready, you have to make it stronger.
 One or two fiber boards/plywood sheets fitted transversely to the two longitudinal rails will not only provide additional strength to your bed, but will also provide support for the platform board.
-Use lag bolts to fit the transverse strength members in to place.
+Use lag bolts to fit the transverse strength members in place.

 Step 4 - Fit the Platform Board

-Your mattress will rest on top of a single piece of fiberboard/plywood sheet that is called the platform.
-This platform can simply be fitted a top the transverse strength members.
+Your mattress will rest on top of a single piece of fiberboard/plywood sheet called the platform.
+This platform can simply be fitted on the transverse strength members.

 Step 5 - Polish

 After your daybed is ready, check to see that the mattress fits properly and all the parts fit together securely.
 Once this is done, apply a coat of wood polish (or paint) and allow it to dry.
 Use as many coats as you need.
 Now all you need to do is fit the mattress on and you are ready to lounge on your own custom made daybed.